 The Inclusive Playground

-The playground is located on the south side of the TGCA, between the baseball diamonds and the bowling green and horseshoe pits.
+The playground is located on the south side of the TGCA, between the baseball diamond and the bowling green and horseshoe pits.
 With its bright blue colour and brightly shaded accents above the equipment, it’s hard to miss.
 This project began in Sept.
 2015 and, through the dedication and hard work of the committees, organizations, and volunteers that made it possible, culminated in a grand opening ceremony on Sept.
 29, 2019.

 It was a very snowy cold day, but despite the weather there was a great turn out with about 100 people helping us celebrate the completion of our new community space.
 Among those attending were local politicians: Michelle Rempel, Jeremy Nixon and Sean Chu.